Shelby Cullom Davis Professor of Russian Studies

 My primary interest is in comparing Russian and Chinese political behavior in response to both domestic and foreign policy challenges.

 I am also interested in the politics of post-Communist states, and more broadly, issues of comparative politics and international relations.

-I have now working on a project dealing with Russian and Chinese political attitudes and behavior with respect to issues of power.
-Currently, I am comparing Russian and Chinese discourse and policy initiatives on soft power.
+I have now working on a project--envisioned in its ultimate format as a book-- dealing with Russian and Chinese political attitudes and behavior with respect to issues of soft power.

 Russian Domestic Politics, Russian Foreign Policy, Chinese Domestic Politics, Chinese Foreign Policy, Introduction to International Relations, Theories of International Relations, National Identity in the Post-Soviet Space, International Security Policy, Senior Seminar in International Relations/Comparative Politics.

 "Discourse on Democratization by Russian and Chinese Political Elites," East European Politics, Vol. 28, Issue 2, July 2012, 144-162.